AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       // new MF with 1 component and 2 ghost cells MultiFab mf3(mf0.boxArray(), mf0.DistributionMap(), 1, 2);

-As we have repeatedly mentioned in this chapter that Box and BoxArray have various index types.
-Thus, MultiFab also has an index type that is obtained from the BoxArray used for defining the MultiFab.
-It should be noted again that index type is a very important concept in .
+As we have repeatedly mentioned in this chapter that :cpp:`Box` and :cpp:`BoxArray` have various index types.
+Thus, :cpp:`MultiFab` also has an index type that is obtained from the :cpp:`BoxArray` used for defining the :cpp:`MultiFab`.
+It should be noted again that index type is a very important concept in AMReX.
 Let’s consider an example of a finite-volume code, in which the state is defined as cell averaged variables and the fluxes are defined as face averaged variables.

+.. highlight:: c++

 ::